akshyp/hello-world/README.md

 how does this work?

-More things I don't fully understant
+More things I don't fully understand